iq-thegoat/GoatAuth/README.md

 #GoatAuth

-goatauth is just a simple way to make a SQL auth system without hurting your mind on a friday morning making a bad startup because you never make good startup ideas stop just stop
+goatauth is just a simple way to make a SQL auth system without hurting your mind on

 the code is made for dummies not by design but it happens that iam a certifed dummy myself